๐ LLM scan#

 Model name and description

-Will the scan work in any language?#
+Will the scan work in any language?ΒΆ

-Before starting#
+Before startingΒΆ

-Before starting, make sure you have installed the LLM flavor of Giskard:
+First of all, make sure you have installed the LLM flavor of Giskard:

 pip install "giskard[llm]"